antosant1981/trivia-game/README.md

 Once answered a question, if the answer is correct, the corresponding score is added up to the total game score which appears along with the number of answers provided until that moment.
 Be careful!
 Once answered a question, it is not possible to change your answer.

-Previuos and Next buttons are available in order to navigate a player's game panel: Next allows a player to go head with the next available question; Previous allows a player to come back and check the previous already answered questions.
+*Previuos* and *Next* buttons are available in order to navigate a player's game panel: Next allows a player to go head to the next available question; Previous allows a player to come back and check the previous already answered questions.
 While navigating the Previous button, the current score and the current number of answers provided don't change.
 At the end of the game, when a player answers the question number 10, three buttons are displayed:
 - Save ;